BananasAmIRite/attendance-tracker-rpi/docs/DEVICE-SETUP.md

 ## Environment Setup

 1. [Install Raspberry PI OS](https://www.raspberrypi.com/documentation/computers/getting-started.html) on the Raspberry PI.
-Ensure SSH is enabled.
+Ensure SSH is enabled and the version is 64-bit.
 2. Connect the Raspberry PI to the touchscreen display
 3. Follow the below to wire the RC522 chip to the Raspberry PI: